Representing without representation

 The paintings depict groups, single figures and a number of big heads.

 The subjects appear as a figural type or phantom.
 Equally it appears as an abstract shape.

-As the image lacks true representation verging often on obliteration and complete abstraction through manipulated layers of paint, the more a sense of presence there seems to be.
-Typically the image engages outwards and with the heads that largely fill the canvas.
-This choice of orientation facilitates this sense.
+As the image lacks true representation verging often on obliteration and complete abstraction , the sense of presence remains.

 Medieval religious painting is a subject I keep revisiting.
 Universal shapes such as the dome and cross with their symbolic and metaphoric content are a reference for colour, compositional structure and content.

 More recently I have introduced hard edge structures.
-Panels in the shape of the cross and domes, overlap, hiding images whilst establishing tension between that of hard edge and organic form.
+Panels in the shape of the cross and domes, overlap, partially hiding images whilst establishing tension between that of hard edge and organic form.
 These forms act as counterbalance to one another creating a spatial dynamic between image and ground.
-The latter can, as in the example become the focal point effectively altering the relationship where the ground overlaps the figure.

-The choice and use of colour is key to the paintings overall substance and is the primary element in the overall decision in creating form.
+The choice and use of colour is key to the paintings overall substance and is the primary element in the overall decision in creating form and light.